douglasgreyling/light-service.js/README.md

 #### Failing the context:

 When something goes wrong in an action and you want to halt the chain, you need to call `fail()` on the context object.
-This will push the context in a failure state (`context.failure()` will evalute to true).
+This will push the context in a failure state (`context.failure()` will evaluate to true).
 The context's `fail` function can take an optional message argument, this message might help describe what went wrong.
 In case you need to return immediately from the point of failure, you have to do that by calling next context.

 In case you want to fail the context and stop the execution of the executed block, use the `failAndReturn('something went wrong')` function.
 This will immediately fail the context and cause the execute function to return.